oostman/FizzBuzz/README.md

-A simple implementation of the childrens game Fizz buzz
+A simple implementation of the children's game Fizz buzz